Dear Parents, Guardians, and Students,

-If your child is sick, it is best to keep your child at home especially if they have a fever or are throwing up.
+If your child is sick, it is best to keep your child at home, especially if they have a fever or are vomiting.
 However, if your child has a cold, he or she may come to school.
 Students miss so much even being absent just one day.
 If your child is absent, please call the school for the homework

 prior to 10:00 AM. and we will have it ready for you to pick up in the main office